 Outsourcing has become a widely adopted business practice, enabling companies to access specialized expertise.

 A study from Deloitte highlighted that the most common reasons for outsourcing include:

 In recent years demand for outsourcing services increased because of lockdown and quarantine measures.

 As you can see, there are many different reasons why companies outsource.
-In many cases, there is no one single reason for why outsourcing makes sense.
+In many cases, there is no one single reason for why outsourced services make sense.
 Many different reasons might apply based on where a business is in its growth.
-In many cases, it might be a combination of factors – skill and cost, or capacity and time to market.
+In most cases, it might be a combination of factors – skill and cost, or capacity and time to market.
 One fact is clear, though – outsourcing, when done right, can help companies become significantly more efficient.
 Let’s now illustrate the reasons to outsource with outsourcing examples.

-Outsourcing happens around the world, and with businesses of all sizes; most of whom you might recognize.
+Outsourcing services are in demand all over the world, and relevant to businesses of all sizes.
 Some examples of companies that outsource include:

 Google started as a simple search engine but has since become a massive organization offering hardware and software services in addition to its advertising services with employees distributed around the world.
 Today Google is almost a proverb for the internet itself, and its name has become a verb used by everyone when talking about searching online.

 While Google’s creed of “Don’t be evil” is no longer part of its code of conduct, it is a company with exceptional business practices and policies.
 Google is a technology company – that is, its strength and the heart of its business.
 They are one of the major companies that outsource and have been outsourcing non-core functions like admin and IT work for years.